-Weaknesses are elements of a company or brand that needs to be improved.
-Despite the above-mentioned strengths.
-Red Bull’s shortcomings are places where it can improve utilising SWOT analysis to increase its competitive advantage and strategic posture.
+Weaknesses are elements of a company or brand that need to be improved, despite the above-mentioned strengths.
+Red Bull’s shortcomings are places where it can improve utilizing SWOT analysis to increase its competitive advantage and strategic posture.
 The following are Red Bull’s significant flaws:

 - Providing Unhealthy Drinks – Customers are becoming more health-conscious and avoiding sugary and unhealthy foods.
 Regrettably, Red Bull remains reluctant to change and continues to rely on unhealthy energy drinks.

 - Trademark Enforcement Difficulties – Red Bull’s formula is tough to defend because the firm did not create the ingredients.
 Any manufacturer may produce a product that is nearly identical to Red Bull but has a small change in flavor and get away with it.

 - Quite Pricey – Products branded and advertised as premium with excessively high price tags struggle to attract the middle and lower classes.
 Furthermore, it exposes the company to the threat of losing consumers and market share to new competitors with lower-cost products.